 Preventing Leaf Drop on Plum Trees

-Control methods such as preventative tactics, cultural practices and chemical control can be used to combat the issue, sometimes singly and sometimes in conjunction.
+Control methods such as preventative tactics, cultural practices, and chemical control can be used to combat the issue, sometimes singularly or in conjunction.

 Most problems of leaf drop on your plum trees are cultural and environmental in nature, so examine these first.
 Some of these may include: